-An Appachatti Pan is a stove-top frying pan that's completely rounded at the sides, so that it's like a shallow bowl.
-It has two short handles, one on each side, and will come with a cover usually.
+An appachatti pan is a stove-top frying pan that is completely rounded at the sides, so that it is like a shallow bowl.
+It has two short handles, one on each side, and will usually come with a cover.

-They can be can be cast-iron or non-stick metal.
+The pans can be made of cast-iron or non-stick metal.
 Cast iron ones are getting hard to find, but people swear by them.

-They are used for making "vella appam" in ("kuzhi appam" pans are different; see Appakarai Pans.)
+They are used for making “vella appam“.
+Pans for “kuzhi appam” are different; see Paniyaram pans.

 To use, you first heat the pan well, then pour a large spoonful of appam batter in.
 You lift the pan using both handles, and swirl the batter inside so that it coats the entire bottom.
 Cover and cook for about 2 minutes.

 At the edges of the appam, you’ll end up with a lace-like pattern.